 See the Tcl Commands and Supported Families table for the list of families that support this command.

-The following command removes the scenario named my_scenario:
+The following command removes the scenario named my_scenario: remove_scenario my_scenario create_scenario remove_set remove_set -name name

-remove_scenario my_scenario

-create_scenario

-remove_set

 Tcl command; removes a set of paths from analysis.
 Only user-created sets can be deleted.